DependencyInjection-2nd-edition/codesamples/README.md

 ## Contributions

-All code is is released as open source, and we do take pull requests.
+All code is released as open source, and we do take pull requests.
 We've left blank some implementation code not central to the topic of dependency injection, or at least in a state that could be improved.

 There's also fewer unit tests than we'd like.